 Aerobic septic tanks are great for areas that have a higher water table, like a cottage right on a lake.
 They use oxygen to treat the waste to ensure that a backup doesn’t happen.
 Aerobic tanks are also more environmentally friendly and leave a smaller carbon footprint.

-When preparing to get a new septic tank, the type of soil you have on your property is a huge deciding factor on what tank we’ll decide to go with.
+When looking for the perfect, the type of soil you have on your property is a huge deciding factor on what tank you’ll decide to go with.
 The ideal soil conditions for a septic tank are one that lies between gravel and clay, but obviously, not everyone is going to have these perfect conditions.
 That’s why Acuantia is here to ensure that you’re getting the right type of septic tank based on the soil conditions you may have on your property.
-Our experienced professionals will personally inspect your property to make sure that you are getting a septic tank that won’t back up on you.
+Our experienced professionals will personally inspect your residential or commercial property to make sure that you are getting a septic tank that won’t back up on you.

-Give us a call today at 707-309-0906 or email us at email@example.com to find out more about which septic tank is right for you!
+Give us a call today at 707-309-0906 or email us at email@example.com to speak with an Acuantia septic system expert near you to find out more about which septic tank is right for you!